China

 han 40 percent of its exports to America, using the profits to strengthen its

-systems aimed at the U.S.
+economy and advanced weapons systems aimed at the U.S.

 The United States is fulfilling one of